xtrm0/csd-blog/website/content/2021/kangaroo.md

 Thus, Kangaroo amortizes writes to KSet over multiple objects, decreasing the overall number of bytes written to flash.
 Kangaroo accomplishes this amortization with a small KLog (~5% of flash), resulting in only a small DRAM overhead to index KLog’s entire capacity.
-Kangaroo thus addresses both the DRAM and flash-write overheads of caching tiny objects on flash, allowing it to have .
+Kangaroo thus addresses both the DRAM and flash-write overheads of caching tiny objects on flash.

 ### Kangaroo optimizations